Dyslexia Phenotype Project

 Each measure was chosen and designed by UCSF experts in order to isolate specific components of cognition that can be traced to precise brain structures.

-Expertise in education and remediation strategies and the collaboration with the Charles Armstrong School will complete the multidisciplinary approach of the UCSF Dyslexia Center.
+Expertise in education and remediation strategies coupled with collaboration with our Partner Schools creates the multidisciplinary approach of the UCSF Dyslexia Center.

 With this comprehensive approach, we aim to better understand diverse presentations of dyslexia and how individuals learn to thrive and adapt.